cmuratori/misc/cleancodeqa.md

 **BOB**: Casey, we are on exactly the same page with one big exception: _Dependency Inversion_.
 But first let me restate.

 Yes, every program composed of `o` operations and `t` types has a complexity of `o`x`t`.
- * If we use OO we can increase `t` with minimum disruption to the source code; but increasing 'o` disrupts many source code modules.
+ * If we use OO we can increase `t` with minimum disruption to the source code; but increasing `o` disrupts many source code modules.
  * If we use switch statements we can increase `o` with minimum disruption to the source code; but increasing `t` disrupts many source code modules.

 So I believe we understand each other so far.